developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.VF_FEEDBACK_ENABLED - String: enabled The last image that was successfully decoded is displayed.
+* Constant: EB.Barcode.VF_FEEDBACK_ENABLED - String: "enabled" The last image that was successfully decoded is displayed.
 The time for which the image is displayed can be configured by the viewfinderFeedbackTime parameter.
-* Constant: EB.Barcode.VF_FEEDBACK_DISABLED - String: disabled No feedback is given in the viewfinder after a successful decode.
+* Constant: EB.Barcode.VF_FEEDBACK_DISABLED - String: "disabled" No feedback is given in the viewfinder after a successful decode.
-* Constant: EB.Barcode.VF_FEEDBACK_RETICLE - String: reticle The last image that was successfully decoded is displayed along with a red reticle in the center of the image.
+* Constant: EB.Barcode.VF_FEEDBACK_RETICLE - String: "reticle" The last image that was successfully decoded is displayed along with a red reticle in the center of the image.
 The time for which the image is displayed can be configured by the viewfinderFeedbackTime parameter.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.viewfinderFeedback</code>
 * Default Instance: This property can be accessed via the default instance object of this class.